About This Thanksgiving Game

 Some of the commands will always result in a new person being "It".
 Others will only cause a new It if somebody messes up.
 If a person does not follow the command correctly right away, he is It.

-Sometimes there is a “tie” and you have to determine which person will be it.
+Sometimes there is a "tie" and you have to determine which person will be it.
 Use Rock Paper Scissors to decide.
-But change the words to something more seasonal.
+You can change the words to something more seasonal to go with this Thanksgiving game.

 These are the commands for the all of the groups.
 When one of these is called, all of the players must do the action.